(CNN) - Few police officers ever face trial for shooting deaths, let alone are convicted.

 The 23-year old man was shot after a brief chase by then-Milwaukee officer Dominique Heaggan-Brown in August 2016.
 The shooting after a traffic stop sparked days of unrest in Milwaukee.

 Outcome: Jury found Heaggan-Brown not guilty of first-degree reckless homicide in June 2017.

-The 32-year-old Minnesota man was fatally shot during a traffic stop by police officer, Jeronimo Yanez in July 2016.
+The 32-year-old Minnesota man was fatally shot during a traffic stop by police officer, Jeronimo Yanez, in July 2016.
 Castile's girlfriend, Diamond Reynolds, live-streamed the aftermath of the confrontation and said Castile was reaching for his identification when he was shot.

-Outcome: Jury found Yanez not guilty of second-degree manslaughter in the shooting death of Castile.
+Outcome: Jury found Yanez not guilty of second-degree manslaughter in the death of Castile.
 His family in June 2017 reached a $3 million settlement with the city of St. Anthony, Minnesota.
 St. Anthony and the city of Roseville settled with Reynolds in November 2017 for $800,000.

-The 40-year-old man was shot by Tulsa Police Officer Betty Shelby after Crutcher's SUV was found stalled in the middle of the street.
+The 40-year-old man was shot in September 2016 by Tulsa Police Officer Betty Shelby after Crutcher's SUV was found stalled in the middle of the street.
 Shelby testified that she opened fire because she feared for her life.
 Videos of the shooting showed Crutcher walking on the road with his arms in the air before being shot.

 Outcome: Jury found Shelby not guilty of felony manslaughter in May 2017.

 The 25-year-old man was arrested by Baltimore Police after he was found with a knife in his pocket in April 2015.
 Gray died after suffering a neck injury while in police custody.
 A Baltimore grand jury indicted six police officers on a range of charges from involuntary manslaughter to reckless endangerment.